Updated January, 2020 to reflect new Franchise Tax Board form

-For instance, if Settlement Agent has no knowledge if the property is truly the principal residence, they can only receipt in what is given by the Seller.
+For instance, if Settlement Agent has no knowledge if the property is truly the principal residence, they can only receive in the form as given by the Seller.

-Please note: the 593-C form is completed under penalties of perjury.
+Please note: the 593 form is completed under penalties of perjury.
 Perjury means to willfully make a false statement.

 If the sales price in the transaction is less than $100,000, the first exemption still applies.

-If the sales price in the transaction is more than $100,000, then each Seller would have to complete his own 593-C forms and show his ownership percentage.
+If the sales price in the transaction is more than $100,000, then each Seller would have to complete his own 593 form and show his ownership percentage.

 The Seller can claim the principal residence exemption only on the percentage allocated to the principal residence portion.

-This means that two 593-C forms should be completed, one to be marked as his principal residence and the other marked as income property.
+This means that two 593 forms should be completed, one to be marked as his principal residence and the other marked as income property.

-The proper percentage allocation needs be made on both forms.
+The proper percentage allocation needs to be made on both forms.

 If there are multiple properties being sold in one transaction and the total Sales Price for all the properties add up to less than $100,000, then the transaction is automatically exempt.

-If it is more than $100,000, then withholding must be made unless other exemption categories in the 593-C form can be checked.
+If it is more than $100,000, then withholding must be made unless other exemption categories in the 593 form can be checked.

-If the Trust is a Revocable Trust in which the Trustee is the original Trustor and Settlor of the Trust, if he has the right to cancel or revoke the Trust, and if the tax identification number used is his social security number, then this is a “Grantor Trust” and the FTB would treat it as if it were an individual.
+If the Trust is a Revocable Trust in which (1) the Trustee is the original Trustor and Settlor of the Trust, (2) he has the right to cancel or revoke the Trust, and (3) the tax identification number used is his social security number, then this is a “Grantor Trust” and the FTB would treat it as if it were an individual.

 Please note: In cases of a Non Grantor Trust, it is important that the Seller obtain his counsel from his accountant on how to complete the forms and whether he is exempt from withholding.